 Hindhead was made an Open Championship Regional Qualifying venue for 2000-05.
 Notwithstanding the efforts of numerous professionals and top amateurs during this time, the course record remained intact.
 The quality of the course and its renowned greens continues to attract competitive scratch and plus handicap golfers who have won prestigious events, some as county players.

 This was Hindhead’s Centenary Year and was marked by a host of special events: a Summer Ball was held in a large marquee when everyone danced the night away: the Conan Doyle Invitation was initiated: Men’s and Ladies’ Centenary Competitions, cocktail parties and social events - the list goes on.
 The ladies triumphed in particular by making an amazing 100-year cake (pictured).

 Peter Allis opens the refurbished clubhouse with the late and highly respected Dick Hartley, then President.
-Peter is an Honorary Life Member and often mentions the Club on TV.
-His humorous observations at AGM’s make us realise golf should be fun to play, but not slow.
+Peter was an Honorary Life Member and often mentioned the Club on TV.
+His humorous observations at AGM’s made us realise golf should be fun to play, but not slow.
 In 2014 the lounge was renamed Alliss’ Bar and pictures there showcase his great career as a golfer and the 'Voice of Golf'.

 Ruth Hartley joined the Club in 1982, was Ladies’ Captain in 1999-2000 and for part of that time was in office alongside the then Club Captain, her husband Dick Hartley.
 Ruth went on to be elected as the first female Club President in January 2016, Ruth served in the role of Club President for three years.